dbousfie/3201/syllabus.md

 5\) The paper MUST reference at least three of the specific legal case/decision/ juridical outcome (i.e. a key ICJ or International legal cases discussed throughout the course and in the Casenotes book.
-Failure to site a minimum of three cases will result in a failure to achieve full grades.
+Failure to cite a minimum of three cases will result in a failure to achieve full grades.
 Substantive engagement with the course materials is also required, a failure to integrate the course readings will limit your ability to get full grades.
 YOU CANNOT CITE THE CASES DIRECTLY - all